 An open online portal has also been created for Councillors to submit questions about the new zoning bylaw and to have the questions and answers posted publicly.
 I would encourage you to read these questions and answers when they are released by early August on the city’s website.

 Beyond these opportunities it’s important to understand the context of zoning bylaws.
 The current bylaw has slowly had amendments made to it over the course of decades, eventually becoming cumbersome and in need of renewal.

 You can expect that the new Zoning Bylaw will also see changes over time.
 The rules are not permanently fixed and we will have opportunities to adjust as needed.

-If you are interested in learning more, the Zoning Bylaw Renewal team has created the Making Space Podcast, as well as a series of videos.
+If you are interested in learning more, the Zoning Bylaw Renewal team has created the Making Space Podcast.
 You may also want to check out these videos, specific to the Zoning Bylaw Renewal, Mobility, District Planning, and City Plan.